emacs-mirror/emacs/mps/manual/source/topic/root.rst

     .. note::

-        The MPS provides this function because it's hard to write: it depends on the operating system, the architecture, and in some cases the compiler.
+        The MPS provides this function because it's hard to write: it depends on the operating system, the processor architecture, and in some cases on the compiler.

 .. c:function:: mps_res_t mps_root_create_table(mps_root_t *root_o, mps_arena_t arena, mps_rank_t rank, mps_rm_t rm, mps_addr_t *base, size_t count)